lapo-luchini/asn1js/README.md

 asn1js
 ======

 asn1js is a JavaScript generic ASN.1 parser/decoder that can decode any valid ASN.1 DER or BER structures.
+It supports all ASN.1 tag classes, tag numbers up to 28 bits and contents lengths up to 24 bits (extended tag support added by [Péter Budai](https://www.peterbudai.eu/)).

 An example page that can decode Base64-encoded (raw base64, PEM armoring and `begin-base64` are recognized) or Hex-encoded (or local files with some browsers) is included and can be used both [online on the official website](http://lapo.it/asn1js/) or [offline (ZIP file)](http://lapo.it/asn1js/asn1js.zip).